aliHafizji/AliHafizji/content/portfolio/notabli_android.md

 It's always fun to work with a team that is motivated to improve the product.
 Since, they already had a set process and communication channels that they followed internally I adapted to use the same as soon as I joined.

-Here is a link to the application in the Google Play Store.
+Here is a <a href="https://play.google.com/store/apps/details?id=com.notabli" target="_blank">link</a> to the application in the Google Play Store.